 - Russian agents hacked into emails from the Democratic National Committee and the Hillary Clinton campaign and leaked certain details to the public to damage reputations.

 - Classified U.S.-UK trade documents leaked ahead of Britain’s 2019 election were stolen from the email account of former trade minister Liam Fox by suspected Russian hackers, two sources with direct knowledge of the matter told Reuters.

 - The 2021 Epik leak: unnamed hackers leaked 180+ gigabytes containing information related to some of the most controversial websites, like those belonging to extremists.

 More about malinformation

 Malinformation is true- or information that does not exist on the true-false spectrum, so handling it can be complicated.
-Historically, journalists have sought to ascertain if the information was true before publishing.
-Now, journalists must consider the intention behind hacked or stolen private information.
+Historically, journalists have sought to find out if the information was true before publishing.
+Now, journalists must consider the intentions behind hacked or stolen private information.

 Comparing information-type traits

 Info = information; Misinfo = misinformation; Disinfo = disinformation; Malinfo = malinformation